 A trained specialist using sophisticated software can make blurry or seemingly impossible-to-see …Read More

-The first camera that FBI investigators began working with to clarify images was from the …Read More
+The first camera that FBI investigators began working with to clarify images was from …Read More

-With the large number of closed circuit television systems that are currently installed in …Read More
+With the large number of closed-circuit television systems that are currently installed in businesses today …Read More

-It is a well known fact that closed circuit television (CCTV) systems help to deter crime.
-In fact, if a building has a CCTV system installed, any crime committed at that building will be recorded on video from the closed circuit television system.
-In addition to being a deterrent to …Read More
+It is a well-known fact that closed-circuit television (CCTV) systems help to deter crime.
+In fact, if a building has a CCTV system installed, any crime committed at that building will be recorded on video from the closed-circuit television system.
+In addition to being a deterrent to crime, CCTV systems …Read More

 One of the day to day activities of a video forensic expert is to determine if a digital video recording is an exact representation of the facts as they occurred at the time of the recording.
 In order to do this, the video expert must know how the digital video …Read More